dotnetthailand/dotnetthailand.github.io/content/cloud-hosting/azure/azure-cli.md

 ```sh
 $ az group create --location <location-name> --name <resource-group-name>
 ```
-- To list all location, use `az account list-locations`.
+- To list all locations, use `az account list-locations`.
-- To list all existing groups of the default subscription, use `az group list --output table`.
+- To list all existing resource groups of the default subscription, use `az group list --output table`.
 - [More details for Azure resource group](https://docs.microsoft.com/en-us/cli/azure/group?view=azure-cli-latest)